 A seafood platter can be the perfect holiday appetizer, or even a main course if you upscale it to XL size!
 It feels luxurious, especially with the right presentation, but you can make it as simple or extravagant as you want.

 Prep for a seafood platter is limited and many of its components can be made ahead or even bought.
-This way, you only have to assemble everything.
-No more worrying about whether things are done on time: just sit down with your friends and family and enjoy.
+This way, all you have to do is assemble it in a visually pleasing way.

-Pro Tips for Assembly of Food Platters & Boards
+Tips for Assembly of Food Platters & Boards

 - Think of a theme before you start.
 It’ll help guide you in terms of both components and presentation.
 Do you want a Spanish tapas board, a breakfast board, a classic cheese & charcuterie platter or maybe even a dessert board?
-In this case, we’re going for a seafood platter, and since it’s the holidays, we do want to make it look a little extra fancy.

-- The superstar (or focal point).
+- Determine the superstar (or focal point).
 Whether it be a perfect crab leg or oysters on the half shell, you want the most eye-catching item where it stands out.
 If you are building a seafood tower, this would be on the top layer.
-Complement the focal point by surrounding it with items of different colors and textures.
-This is trial and error, but the nice thing about boards is you can rearrange things easily until you get the look you want.

 - Pairings (dips & spreads).
 Cheeses want jams (check out this cheese & jam pairing guide), veggies want hummus and seafood wants something fresh and bright.
-You can make sauces and dips at home, but you can also go for store-bought to take time.

 - Fresh accent pieces.
 Just like a cheese board doesn’t only have cheese, a seafood platter will need fresh accent pieces to complement it.
-Herbs, lemons, or fresh and colorful vegetables bring the plate alive.

 - Assembly.
 I find it easiest to start with anything that goes in bowls (shallow bowls).
 Then, I arrange my main ingredients in central spots and use accompanying ingredients like veggies, fruit and garnish to fill the gaps.
-Place all the items close to each other for that feel of abundance.

 You can put together a pretty luxurious platter or seafood tower with a little work ahead of time that gives the wow factor but allows you to enjoy your company without stress.
 Here are the optional ideas: